 For details of the LLM Programme and the various streams available, see LLM Programme page.

-IELTS 7.0 with at least 6.0 Reading and Writing or
+IELTS 7.0 with at least 6.0 in each component

-A score of IELTS 6.5 or TOEFL 580/92 together with satisfactory completion of the six week LLM Pre-sessional programme on English legal language and skills will be accepted.
+A score of IELTS 6.5 together with satisfactory completion of the six week LLM Pre-sessional programme on English legal language and skills will be accepted.